National Cemetery Administration

 The Fort Sam Houston National Cemetery Memorial Service Detachment (MSD) is available Monday through Friday to provide military funeral honors for veterans.
 MSD teams are volunteers.
 They complement the services provided by the Department of Defense.
 They ensure that all veterans are provided the rifle salute and taps.
 All military funeral honors performed by the MSD are provided at no cost to the family.
 Contact the cemetery office for scheduling information for the MSD.

-Flower pick-up dates are posted on "Next Flower Pick-Up" signs posted at cemetery entrances.
-During flower pick-up dates, all floral items will be removed from graves.
-Persons who placed floral items on graves may recover those items from their loved one's gravesites prior to the scheduled pick-up dates.
+Flower pick-up dates are posted on “Next Flower Pick-Up” signs posted at cemetery entrances.
+During flower pick-up dates, all items, including flags, will be removed from graves and will not be retained.
+Persons who placed items on graves may recover those items from their loved one’s gravesites prior to the scheduled pick-up dates.

 February - no pickup

-The Cemetery Director reserves the right to remove and destroy without notice, anything left on graves that violates the intent of these regulations, offends the sensibilities of the public, or the dignity of this cemetery, is an eyesore, or threat to the safety of the public or cemetery personnel.
+The Cemetery Director reserves the right to remove and destroy, without notice, anything left on graves that violates the intent of these policies/regulations, offends the sensibilities of the public, or the dignity of this cemetery, is an eyesore, or threat to the safety of the public or cemetery personnel.

 Headstones are Federal property.
 Altering or marking by paint, marker, lipstick or any other means is considered vandalism and may be subject to penalty as defined in Title 38 U.S. Code of Federal Regulations, Sec.
 1.218 Security and law enforcement at VA facilities.